-- 2) Subscriber contract description.
-This second contract should contain the address of the subscriber(s) in the blockchain and the list of publishers to which it subscribes and should also state the specific list of sensors to subscribe to.
-The sensors are chosen by type, name, or the use of a wildcard to select all the available sensors associated with a certain publisher.
-This happens to be the critical component of the publisher-subscriber procedure since the generated data can be filtered before being sent to a subscriber based on the information recorded in this contract. - 3) Client contract description.
-The client contract is the third contract, serving as a mapping contract between normal nodes or clients connected to the blockchain, and their respective subscriber contracts.
+(ii).
+Subscriber Contract Description: - This second contract should contain the address of the subscriber(s) in the blockchain, and the list of publishers to which it subscribes and should also state the specific list of sensors to subscribe to.
+The sensors are to be chosen by type, name, or the use of a wildcard to select all the available sensors associated with a certain publisher.
+This happens to be the critical component of the publisher-subscriber procedure since the generated data can be filtered before sending it to a subscriber based on the information recorded in this contract.

+(iii).
+Client Contract Description: - The client contract is the third contract, serving as a mapping contract between normal nodes, or clients connected to the blockchain, and their respective subscriber contracts.
 The client's name is used here for ease of communicating with one another through a front-end application.
-This name is also mapped to the corresponding address in blockchain.
+This name is also mapped to the corresponding address in BC.
 For instance, the client connects to the IPFS node whenever it is requested by the end user, using the hash code to fetch the data generated by the sensor.

-The proposed smart contract is expected to meet the following minimal requirements:

-- The smart contracts are to have an interface that handles the initial request of a certificate for future requests of a SoPAD/ED. - The smart contract should have access to a securely hosted decryption function, which will provide the function Dec(X) = Enc (SoPAD/ED), where X is the element of Enc (SoPAD/ED).
+The proposed smart contract is expected to meet the following minimal requirements: •The smart contracts are to have an interface that handles the initial request of a certificate for future requests of a SoPAD/ED. • The smart contract should have access to a securely hosted decryption function, which will provide the function Dec(X) = Enc (SoPAD/ED), where X is the element of Enc (SoPAD/ED)